yangfangs/physpetools/docs/docs/usage.md

 ## combine

-User should prepare a combine tree file by Combine command to combine tree files.
+Users should prepare a combine tree file by Combine command to combine tree files.

 In Linux you can easy combine more tree to a tree file, for example: